 Beauty – the moon, the sun, and a routine of daily painting!

-Alain just bought me a telephoto lens and a desperately needed tripod.
+Thanks for the telephoto lens and a desperately needed tripod, Alain!

 « Previous Entries